 The Mother-daughter moment

 In Paris, Kizie was staying in a hotel with her mom.
-She dressed up really nicely to meet the musician… Her mother quickly commented, “Is it for him or for Manny?!”
+She dressed up nicely to meet the musician and her mother quickly commented, “Is it for him or Manny?”
 She already knew how much her daughter loved Manny.
 Kizie’s mother reminisced about the red dress she used to like when she was little.
 Kizie replied, “…because you made that dress for me.”
 Then her mother pointed at the v-neck frock she was wearing and asked, “Isn’t this too revealing?” and adjusted the neckline higher.

-This is the exact thing my mom always does!
-She has been making dresses for me since my childhood, she is always concerned about the neck-cut being too deep or revealing.
-Even now, whenever I buy a dress for myself, she always checks if it’s a deep cut (specially the v-neck ones) or it’s showing too much and what not!
+Kizie thought: This is exactly what my mom always does!
+She has been making dresses for me since I was a child; she’s always concerned about deep necklines or ones that show too much.
+Even now, whenever I buy a dress for myself, she checks if it’s too low cut (especially V-necks) or revealing before I wear it!

 Sneaking into Kizie’s house